2023 Moldovan coup attempt allegations: Airspace closure

 On 14 February, a day after the coup plot allegations were made public, Moldova briefly closed its airspace after a small object resembling a weather balloon was detected in its airspace over the north of the country, near the Moldovan-Ukrainian border.
 Its airspace was re-opened after authorities ascertained the object posed no safety risk to civilians.
 The incident transpired against the backdrop of the 2023 Chinese balloon incidents.

 Foreign citizen entry bans

-Fearing infiltration of foreign saboteurs and Russian agents, Moldovan authorities limited entry of citizens of Serbian, Belarusian, and Montenegrin citizens into the Moldova, preventing the entry of some 1,000 Serbian soccer fans, and a Montenegrin boxing team.
+Fearing infiltration of foreign saboteurs and Russian agents, Moldovan authorities limited entry of Serbian, Belarusian, and Montenegrin citizens into Moldova, preventing the entry of some 1,000 Serbian soccer fans, and a Montenegrin boxing team.
 Amid suspicions of saboteurs among Serbian fans, the Moldovan authorities ordered the match between FC Sheriff Tiraspol and FK Partizan as part of the 2022-23 UEFA Europa Conference League knockout round play-offs to be played behind closed doors.
 In February 2023, two individuals were expelled from Moldova as spies.
 On 12 March, Moldovan police stated that 182 foreign nationals, including a possible representative of the Russian Wagner Group, had been denied entry into the country.